hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 If you want to learn more these protocols, check out the appendix.

+???
+We've touched briefly on the two main protocols Consul uses.
+If you'd like to dive a little deeper into both of these, you can find more information at the end of this slide deck.

 ---
 name: Introduction-to-Gossip-Skeptical
 Introduction to Consul - Skeptical ?
 -------------------------
 .center[![:scale 60%](images/mitchell_tweet.png)]

+???
+Just one quick note before we move on to the next chapter, if you remember I mentioned there's no limit to the number of nodes, take a look at this metric.
+Where one of our customer scaled out to 35,000 nodes in a single datacenter.
+And we do have larger deployments of around 350,000 nodes which are spread across multiple datacenters.